ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 The only conclusion I can draw from this, is that you should probably not use Windows if you want performance.

+In the second part of this series,
-In my first post I noted that rustc compiles extremely fast, but there was very little code at that point.
+I noted that rustc compiles extremely fast, but there was very little code at that point.
 After the port, these are the compile times in seconds: